 - cleaning products and waste management

 - local construction of specialised dwellings

-- · stationery and printing supplies
+- stationery and printing supplies

-The largest spend areas in Zenitas' supply chain are IT hardware and software (45%), medical consumables (16%) and phone and internet (11%).
-Below is a snapshot of other consumables within our supply chain and the portion they account for.
+The largest spend areas in Zenitas' supply chain are IT hardware and software, medical consumables and phone and internet.
+Other consumables within our supply chain include recruitment, marketing, professional services and cleaning.